 675. Great Neglected Diseases of Mankind.
 (3) This course will examine various diseases and, particularly, those found in developing countries.
-Students will research these diseases, prepare a Power Point presentation on them, and write a comprehensive paper of each disease that will include clinical aspects of the diseases, treatments (if any), social and political aspects of the diseases, and evaluate why these diseases remain threats to mankind.
+Students will research these diseases, prepare a Power Point presentation on them, and write a comprehensive paper of each disease that will include clinical aspects of the diseases, treatments (if any), social and political aspects of the diseases remain threats to mankind.